fangsitang/personal_projects/README.md

 | ETH    | 1,935.50      | 3,744.13    | 93% |
 | BTC    | 605.90     | 2,280.21    | 373% |

-To determine my positions, I use fundamental analysis and machine learning methods.\
+To determine my positions, I use fundamental analysis and machine learning methods!
+Sometimes, a little bit of statistics / mathematics.

 You can checkout my statements if you'd like: